makokal/beamer-themes/README.md

 Themes are in respective folders together with sample files showing usage:

 - JUB - I used this while I was with [Jacobs University](http://www.jacobs-university.de)
-- AFLU - For my current affiliation, [University of Freiburg](http://srl.informatik.uni-freiburg.de).
+- ALUF - For my current affiliation, [University of Freiburg](http://srl.informatik.uni-freiburg.de).
 Still a work in progress

 ## Usage